 I would like to tell you a bit about the history of the Tongass National Forest.
 2 important bits of data before I start.

 - The Tongass stores 10% of the carbon stored by all the national forests combined, that is important environmental data.
 Tongass National Forest is the largest in the United States.
-It has an area of 16.7 million acres (68.000 km2) and its situation is so remote that it gives safe heaven to many endangered species of fauna and flora.
-It is managed by the United States Forest Service and beside fjords and glaciers, it also encompasses the islands of the Alexander Archipelago.
+It has an area of 16.7 million acres (68.000 km2) and its situation is so remote that it gives safe haven for many endangered species of fauna and flora.
+It is managed by the United States Forest Service and besides fjords and glaciers, it also encompasses the islands of the Alexander Archipelago.

-- The Tongass attracts more than 1 million visitors each year.
-They come to enjoy the beauty and good air.
+- The Tongass attracts over 1 million visitors each year.
+They come to enjoy the beauty and clean air.
 Families show their children how to be in harmony with nature while having a great day outdoors.
-Fathers will show their sons the tricks of fishing, some good salmon to be caught.
+Fathers will show their sons the tricks of fishing, and they can catch some good salmon.
 The total represents 2 billion in revenue that the forest supports.

-A little bit of history about this wonderful place
+A little of history about this wonderful place

-On the 20th of August 1902 through a proclamation by President Roosevelt, the Alexander Archipelago Forest Reserve was founded.
-A few years later, on the 10th of Septembre of 1907, a new presidential proclamation created the Tongass National Forest.
+On the 20th of August 1902, through a proclamation by President Roosevelt, the Alexander Archipelago Forest Reserve was founded.
+A few years later, on the 10th of September of 1907, a new presidential proclamation created the Tongass National Forest.
 In 1908 on the first of July the 2 forests were joined and now cover most of Southeast Alaska.